gulpsome/gulp-npm-test/README.md

 })
 ```

-All of the above options are _optional_.
+All of the above options are _optional_ if the defaults turn out good-enough.
 One could reuse the test var from above to setup a watch-and-test task:

 ```javascript